What Are Market Bubbles? [And How to Identify Them]

 Most people think the assets they’re buying are great to own and anyone who doesn’t is missing out.

-So, all sorts of entities (institutions, retail, banks, etc.) build up long exposure to these assets.
+All sorts of entities (institutions, retail, banks, etc.) build up long exposure to these assets.

 Asset-liability mismatches increase in various forms:

-i) increasing liquid liabilities to invest in illiquid assets
+- i) increasing liquid liabilities to invest in illiquid assets

-ii) borrowing short-term securities to invest in more volatile, longer duration assets
+- ii) borrowing short-term securities to invest in more volatile, longer-duration assets

-iii) carry trade exposure increases, such as borrowing in one currency to buy another that yields more
+- iii) carry trade exposure increases, such as borrowing in one currency to buy another that yields more

-iv) borrowing money from other people to invest in risky forms of debt and equity
+- iv) borrowing money from other people to invest in risky forms of debt and equity

 All fundamentally rely on chasing some type of spread between prospective returns and the borrowing rate.